mlflow/mlflow/docs/source/tracking/tracking-api.rst

 Get MLflow Run instance from autologged results
 -----------------------------------------------

-In some cases, you may want to access the MLflow Run instance associated with the autologged results, similarly to you can get `mlflow.start_run()`
+In some cases, you may want to access the MLflow Run instance associated with the autologged results, similarly to you can get the run context with `mlflow.start_run()`
 You can access the most recent autolog run through the :py:func:`mlflow.last_active_run` function.
 Here's a short sklearn autolog example that makes use of this function:

 .. code-block:: python